 72. Hoh Xil (China) – an isolated region in Tibet, which is UNESCO listed as “the largest and highest plateau in the world“.
 The region covers 83000 square kilometers, which corresponds to the area of Austria.
 The region is predominantly endorheic with big lakes like Wulanwula Lake, which lies roughly in the middle of the 2034 path of totality.
-The south-eastern side of the plateau is the major headwater source for the Yangtze River.
+The southeastern side of the plateau is the major headwater source for the Yangtze River.
 The plateau is surrounded by a number of late-Cenozoic volcanoes, which built the sparking mountain ranges.
 The total solar eclipse of March 20, 2034, will occur here at sunset.
-If you are planning the observation, make sure, that you aren’t at too low grounds.
+If you are planning the observation, make sure, that you aren’t on too low grounds.

 XV.
 TOTAL SOLAR ECLIPSE OF SEPTEMBER 2, 2035

 73. Yungang Grottoes – ancient Chinese Buddhist temple grottoes in the rock.
 These objects are the perfect example of rock-cut architecture, where all structures, buildings, and sculptures have been created by excavating solid rock.
-These ones are dated between the 5th and 6th centuries and excavate in the south face of a stone cliff.
+These ones are dated between the 5th and 6th centuries and excavated on the south face of a stone cliff.
 Their dimensions are about 18m in height and 790m in length.
 The whole complex was included in the UNESCO list because it is deemed as the “masterpiece of early Chinese Buddhist art”.
 This “masterpiece” lies inside the 2035 path of totality, where the greatest eclipse will be observed at about 29° altitude.

 74. Temple of Heaven – an imperial complex of religious buildings situated in the center of Beijing.
-This is another complex listed in the UNESCO World’s Heritage Site, because of its architecture depicting the great importance of the evolution of “the World’s greatest civilization”.
+This is another complex listed in the UNESCO World Heritage Site, because of its architecture depicts the great importance of the evolution of “the World’s greatest civilization”.
 The most representative part, being visible from a distance is the Hall of Prayer for Good Harvests.
 The total solar eclipse in 2035 will occur in the morning at 31° altitude above the eastern horizon.

-75. Great Wall of China – it’s a beautiful and massive series of fortifications risen along the northern borders of ancient Chinese states in order to protect from various nomadic groups, which could invade from Eurasian Steppe.
+75. Great Wall of China – it’s a beautiful and massive series of fortifications risen along the northern borders of ancient Chinese states in order to protect from various nomadic groups, which could invade from the Eurasian Steppe.
 This wall was built in steps between VIIth BC and XVIth AD.
 Apart from defense, the Great Wall of China acted as border control.
-Thanks to this China could impose duties for goods transported along the silk road.
+Thanks to this China could impose duties on goods transported along the silk road.
 The most interesting is the total length of the Great Wall of China, which counts over 21000km according to the archeological survey carried out in 2012.
 The fortifications lie inside the 2035 path of totality, where the view of the eclipsed Sun from about 31° altitude will be so spectacular I guess.

 B. NORTH KOREA